 Death Penalty Statistics

-The death penalty remains a contentious topic.
-Whether the state has the right to take a person’s life is a question that raises moral, spiritual, political, and economic concerns.
+The death penalty has been and remains a contentious topic.
+Whether the state has the right to take a person's life is a question that raises moral, spiritual, political, and economic concerns.
 For a short period in the early to mid 1970s, the U.S. Supreme Court put a moratorium on executions, ruling that the death penalty statutes of many states were unconstitutional, although it later reinstated the death penalty in 1976.

 How are Executions Performed?

-As of the early 21st century, lethal injections remain the preferred method for execution.
-Although occasionally other methods are used (including the electric chair as an option in Alabama, Florida, and four other states), the vast majority of executions are performed by lethal injection.
+As of the early 21st Century, lethal injections remain the preferred method for execution.
+Although other methods are occasionally used (including the electric chair as an option in Alabama, Florida, and four other states), the vast majority of executions are performed by lethal injection.